lannntao/lannntao.github.io/_pages/about.md

 ======
 * Ph.D in Statistics, University of California, Los Angeles
 * M.S. in Statistics, University of California, Los Angeles, 2023
-* B.S. in Applied Statistics, Tongji University, 2021
+* B.S. in Applied Mathematics, Tongji University, 2021